 - Adjustment disorder with depressed mood.
 Symptoms mainly include feeling sad, tearful and hopeless, and experiencing a lack of pleasure in the things you used to enjoy.

 - Adjustment disorder with anxiety.
 Symptoms mainly include nervousness, worry, difficulty concentrating or remembering things, and feeling overwhelmed.
 Children who have adjustment disorder with anxiety may strongly fear being separated from their parents and loved ones.

 - Adjustment disorder with mixed anxiety and depressed mood.
 Symptoms include a mix of depression and anxiety.

 - Adjustment disorder with disturbance of conduct.
-Symptoms mainly involve behavioral problems, such as fighting, reckless driving or ignoring your bills.
+Symptoms mainly involve behavioral problems, such as fighting or reckless driving.
 Youths may skip school or vandalize property.

 - Adjustment disorder with mixed disturbance of emotions and conduct.
 Symptoms include a mix of depression and anxiety as well as behavioral problems.